-The Catholic Archdiocese of Melbourne (CAM) holds the care, safety and wellbeing of children and young people as a fundamental responsibility of the Church.
+Consistent with the Catholic Archdiocese of Melbourne (CAM), the Partnered Parishes hold the care, safety and wellbeing of children and young people as a fundamental responsibility of the Church.
 This commitment is drawn from, and inherent to, the teaching and mission of Jesus Christ, with love, justice and the dignity of each human person at the heart of the Gospel.